Delors/DJ/Readme.md

 ### Built-in Operations
 Additionally, DJ has some built-in directives for special purposes:
+ - `gen <GENERATOR> <python_value>` triggers the specified generator to generate new terms using the specified configuration value.
  - `_` is the nop operation which does nothing and just passes on the entries from the first operation to the next operation.
  - `def <NAME> <operations>` defines a macro; a defined macro is used using `do <NAME>`.
 Note that the name of the macro has to use capital letters.
  - `config <operation> <PARAMETER> <python_value>` to configure an operation's global parameters